luismmejiasb/ProductSearch/README.md

-#  ProductSearch
+## ProductSearch

 Application that uses [Mercado Libre's API](https://developers.mercadolibre.com.ar/es_ar/items-y-busquedas)  web services to have a look at how API REST services can be consumed with VIPER architecture using the Swift programming language.
-The dependencies are managed with CocoaPods.
-The information Property List is used to store custom key-values such as API keys and base URLs.
-The Application is capable to handle the Localization/Internalization behavior.
+The dependencies are managed with Swift Package Manger.
+The Application is capable to handle landscape and portrait screen positions.

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![Platforms](https://img.shields.io/badge/platform-iOS14.5-blue.svg)